-The lowly cauliflower isn't too popular because most people don't know how to cook it.
-But with this easy, mouth-watering recipe, your family will reap the nutritional benefits of this super veggie.
+This easy, mouth-watering recipe will have your family reaping the nutritional benefits of this super veggie.
 Cauliflower is not only low in saturated fat and cholesterol, but it is also a good source of protein, riboflavin, niacin, magnesium and phosphorous, and an even greater source of dietary fiber, vitamin C and K, vitamin B6, folate, potassium, manganese and pantothenic acid.

 2 tablespoons of extra virgin olive oil